kkotenko/robotframework/doc/releasenotes/rf-7.0b1_fix.rst

 the keyword itself or, via the `owner` resource file, any other keyword in the resource file.

+Listeners can also modify results if needed.
+Possible use cases include hiding sensitive information and adding more details to results based on some external sources.

+Notice that although listener can change status of any executed keyword or control structure, that does not directly affect the status of executed tests.
+In general listeners cannot directly fail keywords so that execution would stop or handle failures so that execution would continue.
+This kind of functionality may be added in the future if there are needs.
 Listener version 3 is the default listener version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~